 Attached sign.
 Any sign attached to a wall, sloping roof, marquee, fixed awning, fascia or canopy of a building.
+See section 12.04.005(b)(2).

 Average ground level.
 The finished ground level at the midpoint of the exterior surface of a sign, or of a structure in the event that the sign is attached to the structure.